the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-repository.md

 Next to supplemental materials not being aligned with the FAIR principles, there are other reasons why a data repository is a better solution:

 - Data control: supplementary materials cannot be updated, unlike materials available at data repositories.
-- Interoperability: If publishers only allow text and PDF formats it hampers data sharing and it will be difficult to reuse the data
+- Interoperability: If publishers only allow text and PDF formats it hampers data sharing and it will be difficult to reuse the data.
 - Availability: supplementary materials are difficult to access if the article is behind the paywall, and links to supplementary materials can break (since they do not have their own persistent identifier)
 - Impact: Data and code should be a primary research output instead of being hidden in the supplementary materials
 - Publisher requirements: Some publishers recommend using a data repository instead.